Wikijito7/ECIBot/README.md

 * `!search <prompt>`: Search custom sounds that contains given prompt.
 Alternative command: !b y !buscar.
 * `!dalle <prompt>`: Generates 9 images in a 3 by 3 array by sending the given prompt to Dall-e mini API.
 It may take up to a minute to get the images from the API.
 Alternative command: !d.
 * `!confetti <number>`: Plays the specified number of random Confetti songs.
 Alternative command: !co.
+* `!ytmix <search query or url>`: Plays a mix generated from the given YouTube search or url.
+Alternative command: !youtubemix
+* `!ytmusicmix <search query or url>`: Plays a mix generated from the given YouTube Music search or url.
+Alternative command: !ytmmix and !youtubemusicmix

 ## TODO:
 * [X] Add more commands.